Augustana considers a minor in geospatial science — GPS, remote sensing, drone mapping

 "There's been a steady rise since the 1980s, which has now turned into exponential growth in jobs and the demand for this technology," said Dr. Reuben Heine, geography professor.
 "When you look at the location services of smartphones, you can see the digital maps that have become part of our everyday lives, and behind all of these services are geospatial technologies such as GPS, remote sensing, and more recently, drone mapping."

-The technology is part of geographic information systems (GIS), which can be applied to virtually anything that has a location, whether a person, object or event.
+GIS (geographic information system) technology is used to find relationships and trends in data.
+GIS allows data to be presented visually as maps, reports and charts.
+The technology can be applied to virtually anything that has a location, whether a person, object or event.
 Even public opinion varies by location, creating a map.
 And whatever can be mapped can be overlaid with additional maps to give it additional meaning.

 It can reveal the best place to put a new business or a new bike trail, or to build a better healthcare network.
 Equally impressive, GIS can be applied on a local, regional or even global scale.